MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/toscalarfunction.md

 ## Limitations

-`toscalar()` can be calculated a constant number of times during the query execution which means that the function can't be applied on row-level (for-each-row scenario).
+`toscalar()` can't be applied on a scenario that applies the function on each row.
+This is because the function can only be calculated a constant number of times during the query execution.
-Usually, when this limitation is hit, the following error will be reported: `can't use '<column name>' as it is defined outside its row-context scope.`
+Usually, when this limitation is hit, the following error will be returned: `can't use '<column name>' as it is defined outside its row-context scope.`

 In the following example, the query fails with the error: